-Free Access to Federal Public Lands for Fourth Graders
+Free Access to Federal Lands and Waters for 4th Graders and Their Guests

-Learn about your heritage and connect with nature while you explore more than 400 national parks and hundreds of other public lands locations.
-Visit cool places like Land Between the Lakes, the St. Louis Arch, and the Florida Keys.
-Listen to howling wolves, check out prehistoric dinosaur tracks, walk in the footsteps of Lewis and Clark, or look up into a dark night sky and reach for the stars.
+Learn about your heritage and connect with nature while you explore more than 400 national parks and millions of acres of federal lands and waters.
+Visit cool places like Land Between the Lakes, Channel Islands, the St. Louis Arch, San Antonio Missions, the Frederick Douglass home, Canyon of the Ancients, and the Florida Keys.
+Listen to howling wolves, check out prehistoric dinosaur tracks, paddle a river, walk in the footsteps of Lewis and Clark, or look up into a dark night sky and reach for the stars!

 Visit www.everykidinapark.gov to learn more about how to obtain and use your pass, get help in planning your trip, and locate available educational materials.